Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Design

+In Phase II, participants are randomly assigned not only to a game configuration, but also one of four advice conditions: \begin{itemize} \item ``Control group'' condition: Participants are not shown any tips. \item ``Our algorithm'' condition: Participants are shown the tip inferred by our algorithm. \item ``Human'' condition: Similar to peer feedback, participants are shown the tip most frequently suggested by Phase I participants after they have completed all rounds of our game. \item ``Baseline algorithm'' condition: Participants are shown a tip derived by a baseline algorithm that leverages simple descriptive statistics to identify the state-action pair where human participants and the optimal policy most frequently differ. \end{itemize} These advice conditions, described in more detail in Section~\ref{sec:adviceconditions}, are chosen to illustrate how our algorithmic approach compares to and complements worker learning in practice.

+\paragraph{Phase I details:} In Phase I, we have $N=183$ participants for the normal configuration, and $N=172$ participants for the disrupted configuration.

-Then, in Phase II, we randomly assign a large number of new participants (normal: $N=1,317$ participants; disrupted: $N=1,011$ participants) into one of four conditions: control (no tip), algorithm (shown the tip $\hat{\rho}$ inferred by our algorithm in Eq. \eqref{eqn:algo} based on Phase I data), human (shown the tip most frequently chosen by Phase I participants), or baseline (shown the tip $\hat{\rho}_{\text{bl}}$ inferred by the baseline algorithm in Eq. \eqref{eqn:baseline} based on Phase I data).
-In the normal configuration, Phase II participants are shown the tip designated by their condition for the fully-staffed scenario on all rounds.
+\paragraph{Phase II details:} In Phase II, we have $N=1,317$ participants for the normal configuration, and $N=1,011$ participants for the disrupted configuration.
+In the normal configuration, Phase II participants are shown the tip for their advice condition for the fully-staffed scenario on all rounds.
 In the disrupted configuration, they are shown the tip designated by their condition for the understaffed scenario (the last 4 rounds).
-Our goal in the first 2 rounds of the disrupted configuration is to quickly acclimate participants to the fully-staffed scenario in a way that is consistent across conditions.
-Thus, we show our algorithm tip ``Chef should never plate'' across all conditions (including control) for the first two rounds---as shown in our Results section, this tip most quickly improves performance.
+In the first two rounds of the disrupted configuration, our goal is to quickly acclimate participants to the fully-staffed scenario in a way that is consistent across conditions.
+Thus, we show our algorithm tip for the fully-staffed scenario---``Chef should never plate''---across all conditions (including control) for the first two rounds; we choose this tip because, as we show in Section~\ref{sec:results}, it most quickly improves human performance in the fully-staffed scenario.
+After the disruption, we inform participants that the optimal strategy has now changed due to the chef's departure.

-Finally, we assess performance in each condition both through the overall completion time in the final round, as well as the fraction of participants who learn the optimal policy (20 and 34 time steps for the fully-staffed and understaffed scenarios, respectively).